Best kids bike trailers 2024

 As cheaper trailers don't have the roll cage, they don't provide the same level of protection to your child if they overturn or are involved in an impact, which is something you need to make your own risk-based decision on.

-An alternative is to try and find a good deal on a well maintained premium trailer.
+An alternative is to try and find a good deal on a well-maintained second hand premium trailer.

 Should you rent a trailer before you buy?